-- · existing common stockholders who do not purchase any shares in an offering; - existing common stockholders who purchase a relatively small amount of shares in the offering or a relatively large amount of shares in an offering; and - · new investors who become common stockholders by purchasing shares in an offering.
+- existing common stockholders who do not purchase any shares in an offering; - · existing common stockholders who purchase a relatively small amount of shares in the offering or a relatively large amount of shares in an offering; and - new investors who become common stockholders by purchasing shares in an offering.

-Impact on Existing Common Stockholders Who Do Not Participate in an Offering

-Our existing common stockholders who do not participate in an offering below NAV per share or who do not buy additional shares in the secondary market at the same or lower price we obtain in the offering (after expenses and commissions) face the greatest potential risks.
-These stockholders will experience an immediate decrease (often called dilution) in the NAV of the shares they hold and their NAV per share.
+Impact on Existing Common Stockholders Who Do Not Participate in an Offering immediate decrease (often called dilution) in the NAV of the shares they hold and their NAV per share.
 These stockholders will also experience a disproportionately greater decrease in their participation in our earnings and assets and their voting power than the increase we will experience in our assets, potential earning power and voting interests due to the offering.
 These stockholders may also experience a decline in the market price of their shares, which often reflects to some degree announced or potential decreases in NAV per share.
 This decrease could be more pronounced as the size of the offering and level of discounts increase.
 Further, if current stockholders do not purchase sufficient shares to maintain their percentage interest, regardless of whether such offering is above or below the then current NAV, their voting power will be diluted.